Home » ADMISSION » UCSD Acceptance Rate By Major: 2023 Analysis

 In summary, you should have a strong GPA, good AP test scores, and outstanding extracurriculars.
 If you wish to save money and yourself from stress, you can go to a community college first and then apply to UCSD as a transfer student.

-What is the easiest major to get into at UCSD?
+What is the easiest major to get into?

 Most majors under the faculty of social sciences are easy to get into at UCSD.
 I’m talking about majors under departments like anthropology, education studies, cognitive science, linguistics, psychology, international studies, etc.